tyaga001/500-coding-challenges/challenges/ai/face_Blur_App.md

 - Develop or integrate an AI model for real-time face detection in videos.
 - Implement blurring techniques to anonymize faces.

+### Serverless Database Integration
+- Use [Neon.tech](https://neon.tech/) for storing video metadata and user data.
+- Set up a Neon.tech database and connect it to your backend.

 ## Features

 - User-friendly interface for video uploads and previews.